 My working-child-actor days led all the way to college, where I earned a BFA in Musical Theatre.
 College was great and made greater still when I met Josh, my future husband (and future business partner).

-The next few years after college brought us an engagement, a wedding (we were even featured in The Knot!), and lots of professional theatre and film work.
+The next few years after college brought us an engagement, a wedding, and lots of professional theatre and film work.
 We were in the lucky minority of actors we knew who were able to make a full-time income doing our thing.

 This time also helped me to develop a new skill: teaching.

 Choreography was the next natural progression, and I soon found myself getting as many choreography gigs as acting and singing gigs.
 While just supplemental at the time, these jobs taught me how to teach — a skill I didn’t even know I needed or would ever use beyond the rehearsal hall.